ObserveRTC/schemas/npm-lib/README.md

-jitterBufferEmittedCount | The total number of audio samples or video frames that have come out of the jitter buffer on the corresponded synchronization source (ssrc) decoderImplementation | Indicate the name of the decoder implementation library framesDropped | The total number of frames dropped on the corresponded RTP stream partialFramesLost | The total number of frames partially lost on the corresponded RTP stream fullFramesLost | The total number of frames fully lost on the corresponded RTP stream keyFramesDecoded | The total number of keyframes decoded on the corresponded RTP stream
+jitterBufferEmittedCount | The total number of audio samples or video frames that have come out of the jitter buffer on the corresponded synchronization source (ssrc) decoderImplementation | Indicate the name of the decoder implementation library framesDropped | The total number of frames dropped on the corresponded RTP stream framesDecoded | The total number of frames decoded on the corresponded RTP stream partialFramesLost | The total number of frames partially lost on the corresponded RTP stream fullFramesLost | The total number of frames fully lost on the corresponded RTP stream keyFramesDecoded | The total number of keyframes decoded on the corresponded RTP stream